gumbarros/kepler/README.md

 - Developing the graphs (largest planets, longest orbits)
 - Refactoring the code to better performance and UI
 - Translating the app
-> The only requirements to contribute are to speak English and know Flutter
+> The only requirements to contribute are to speak English and know Flutter.
 > You can join our discord server by PM-ing RonanHansel#0059 or BeachThanos#0493
 ## API Credits - [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/) 🚀